How to Become a Police Officer in Phoenix

 Candidates who enter the Phoenix Police Training Academy as officer recruits are paid employees of the PPD.
 Recruits are not required to live at the academy, nor do they have to pay for the training.
 Prospective cops attend classes Monday through Friday, for 8.5 hours each day.
 The academy lasts for 20 weeks.
 Once a candidate successfully graduates from the academy, he or she is promoted to the rank of police officer.
 New officers then complete field training designed to familiarize them with the PPD’s specific procedures and equipment.

 Phoenix Police Department Information

-Employment opportunities for cops in Arizona appear promising.
-Long-term, law enforcement jobs are expected to increase by about 7%, meaning that an average of about 460 patrol officer jobs will become available each year through 2022.3
+According to the Bureau of Labor Statistics, cops in the Phoenix metro area earn an average salary of $69,370.2 Employment opportunities for cops in Arizona appear promising.
+Long-term, law enforcement jobs in the state are expected to increase by 6.9%, meaning that an average of about 60 new patrol officer jobs are expected each year through 2026.3

-For more information on current PPD law enforcement positions, take a look at our jobs board page.
+For more information on current PPD law enforcement positions, take a look at our police jobs board.

 - Arizona Fraternal Order of Police – The Arizona Fraternal Order of Police advocates for the police profession and organizes networking, social, and charity events throughout the year.

 - Phoenix Law Enforcement Association – The Phoenix Law Enforcement Association provides legal representation, legislative advocacy, and other benefits to Phoenix area police.